Beware of fraudulent emails or phishing attempts:

 - Another TradeLog user cannot open your TradeLog data file.
 TradeLog data files you create are linked to your user subscription registration key and can only be opened on devices running TradeLog with that same registration key.

 - If your CPA or tax professional uses TradeLog PRO, you can provide them with your TradeLog file and authorize their access.
-We recommend password protecting the file.

 - TradeLog Service Team members are authorized to open TradeLog files submitted in connection to a support ticket.
 Your private information (SSN/EIN and any broker account credentials) are encrypted and hidden.